GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 [Back to Top](<#contents>)

 ## Site Structure
-<p>The Website consists of one interactive front end page.
+<p>The Website consists of one interactive front-end page.
 The shape of the page draws focus to the middle of the screen and is designed to engage the user.
 There are two sets of important JavaScript files in the project.
-The game_questions.js file and scripts.js file which need to run in order for the game to work correctly.</p>
+The game_questions.js file and scripts.js file are required to run for the game to work correctly.</p>

 [Back to Top](<#contents>)